mars-low/HardwebBlazor/README.md

-# TryMudBlazor
+# HardwebBlazor

-## What is TryMudBlazor?
+## What is HardwebBlazor?
-TryMudBlazor is a playground for trying out [MudBlazor](https://mudblazor.com) components entirely in the browser.
+HardwebBlazor is a platform for fast prototyping of USB and BLE devices entirely in the browser.
 It is based on [Blazor REPL](https://blazorrepl.com) which is running entirely on top of Blazor WASM - the [WebAssembly](https://webassembly.org) hosting model of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+Javascript interoperability gives access to powerful [device APIs](https://web.dev/devices/) that allow to communicate with real devices from Chrome browser without additional software.

 ## License
 GPL 2